-The Center is proud to announce a collaborative exhibition with the Chicago History Museum set to open April 5, 2014, and it will run through August 10, 2015.
-It will feature some sixty of the remarkable images created in 1942-43 by Jack Delano as part of his assignment to document the nation’s railroad story for the Farm Security Administration-Office of War Information.
+The Center’s collaborative exhibition with the Chicago History Museum opened April 5, 2014, and closed on January 3, 2016.
+The exhibition features some sixty of the remarkable images created in 1942–1943 by Jack Delano as part of his assignment to document the nation’s railroad story for the Farm Security Administration-Office of War Information.
 While Delano also photographed infrastructure and rolling stock, he concentrated on the people who did the work of railroading.
 Roy Stryker, head of the photographic surveys for both FSA and its successor OWI, instructed Delano to document in pictures the importance of the railroad industry during wartime and the contributions made by railroaders and their families to World War II on the home front.
 Delano complied.
 His images feature such scenes as children collecting salvaged metal for recycling into war materiel, posters in public and private places promoting the sale of war bonds, and the ubiquitous flags that honored service men and women.

-The collaboration with the Chicago History Museum (CHM) provides for more than “pictures on a wall.”
-The Center is publishing a heavily illustrated catalog (200 pages, hardcover) about the photographs and the people in them.
-The Center will host a special preview gathering for descendants and family members of Delano’s portrait subjects.
-Searching for and interviewing family members has been a time-consuming but rewarding undertaking.
-The exhibition will also include artifacts belonging to the portrait subjects, modern photographs of their descendants, and even sound bites of interviews.
+The collaboration with the Chicago History Museum (CHM) provided for more than “pictures on a wall.”
+The Center published a heavily illustrated catalog (200 pages, hardcover) about the photographs and the people in them.
+The Center hosted a special preview gathering for descendants and family members of Delano’s portrait subjects.
+Searching for and interviewing family members was been a time-consuming but rewarding undertaking.
+The exhibition also includes artifacts belonging to the portrait subjects, modern photographs of their descendants, videos, and interactive environments.
 Because Delano captured workers of many ethnic groups and races, Railroaders meshes with CHM’s ongoing exhibition series that features the city’s rainbow of communities.
-The Museum has embraced the Center’s exhibition proposal wholeheartedly and we are working together to bring the project to life.
+The Museum embraced the Center’s exhibition proposal wholeheartedly and we worked closely together to bring the project to life.

 William London, a roundhouse worker at the Chicago & North Western Railway’s Proviso Yard in Chicago, Illinois, in December 1942.
 Photo by Jack Delano

-Our project, Railroaders: Jack Delano’s Homefront Photography, will demonstrate that the railroad industry—like ethnic, religious, and neighborhood enclaves—fostered its own communities and networks that cut across ethnic and religious lines.
+Railroaders: Jack Delano’s Homefront Photography, demonstrates that the railroad industry—like ethnic, religious, and neighborhood enclaves—fostered its own communities and networks that cut across ethnic and religious lines.
 Through the stories of the lives of the men and women of railroading, an exhibition and accompanying programs and publications will demonstrate how the people of one industrial community represent, in microcosm, the vastness of Chicago society and, by extension, American society as a whole.

-Delano’s railroad photography is presented in Railroad Heritage:
+Delano’s railroad photography is presented in several issues of Railroad Heritage:

 - No. 21 (2009) “Coming Next: Delano and the Railroad,” page 45.